thetazero/notavirus/README.md

+# notavirus
-# notavirus and especially not for MAC OS
+especially not for MAC OS